-If you later think there is an actual, apparent, or perceived conflict of interest, you must inform the department and Community Grants Hub in writing immediately.
+If you later think there is an actual, apparent, or perceived conflict of interest, you must inform the Department of the Prime Minister and Cabinet and the Community Grants Hub in writing immediately.

-Conflicts of interest for Australian Government staff will be handled as set out in the Australian Public Service Code of Conduct (Section 13(7)) of the Public Service Act 1999.
+Conflicts of interest for Australian Government staff will be handled as set out in the Australian Public Service Code of Conduct (section 13(7)) of the Public Service Act 1999.
 Committee members and other officials including the decision maker must also declare any conflicts of interest.